cqder03/odin-recipes/README.md

-Project Recipe Website showcasing foundation of html.
+Project Recipe Website showcasing foundation of html. <br>
-Structured with regular html boilerplate, no css present.
+Structured with regular html boilerplate, no css present.<br>
-Content of page are homepage that links to other pages on website that include recipes.
+Content of page are homepage that links to other pages on website that include recipes.<br>
+Finished Sun, Apr 2, 2023.